 "Marriage Proposal" Lola

 - Chekhov's Gunman: Her mother is said to be a powerful pirate, and is most-likely bound to play a big role later in the story.
-Some fans think that she's Charlotte Linlin/Big Mom, the last of the Four Emperors to be revealed.
-Although, considering Big Mom's actions...
+Later revealed in chapter 835, her mother is Charlotte Linlin, a.k.a Big Mom, one of the Four Emperors.
+This also makes her a Walking Spoiler.

 - Dual Wielding: Carries two swords across her back, and while she is never seen using them in battle, the fact that her zombie was very capable at using two axes might indicate this.

 - Even Evil Has Loved Ones: She's the "Loved One" in question, and played with.
 The "evil" in question is her family, Charlotte Family.
 When it seems that Lola's siblings care for her, they were shocked when they discover Luffy and Nami were carrying Lola's Vivre Card and assumed the worst, asking for her last words.
 However, a few of said siblings were later seen being totally fine with Big Mom's plan to kill their sister, with Lola's brother Opera preparing to torture Nami to get Lola's location out of her.
 Big Mom herself hates her guts, contrary to what Lola assumed of her mother.
 Her twin sister, Chiffon, is among the few of her family who genuinely cares for her... and she's a Token Good Teammate.

 - Fallen Princess: The estranged runaway daughter of the queen Big Mom, a former resident of Tottoland and the former minister of Chocolate Island.
 She's totally fine with her new life as a pirate captain, but she's unaware that her family hates her guts for running away to the point of wanting to kill her, thinking they still love her and understand her decisions.